fleps/clothing-store/README.md

 - Navigation fix position with glass effect.

 ## What's Next
-As I said, I don't recommend this course, as I expected way more from it regarding building what they called a "e-commerce" site.
+While I'm still doing the course and plan to finish all modules, I'm ont sure I recommend it.
+I can't judge the React part itself much, and the course still has its values to introduce many different topics needed for someone wanting to learn React, but I expected way more from it.

+On the pure Front-End side of things (proper UX for e-commerce sites, good practices for HTML/JS/CSS, responsive layout) the course lacks tremendously and actually teaches bad practices.

-My idea is to keep working on this to build a "v2" that resembles more an e-commerce site, with better (AND RESPONSIVE)  UI, more features and refactoring some things the course teached on a way that doesn't seems the best approach according to my readings.
+My idea is to keep working on this to finish all modules and at the end build a "v2" that resembles more an e-commerce site, with better (AND RESPONSIVE)  UI, more features and refactoring some things the course teached on a way that doesn't seems the best approach according to my readings.